 Cons

 Robinhood is a US-based financial services company headquartered in Menlo Park, California.
-The company has low-cost ways to invest in stocks, ETFs, options, and crypto through its easy-to-use mobile application and website.
+The company provides individuals with the opportunity to invest in stocks, ETFs, options, and crypto through its easy-to-use mobile application and website.

 Vladimir Teneve and Baiju Bhatt launched the company in April, 2013.
 Previously, they had gained significant experience in New York City creating high-frequency trading platforms.
 The highly acclaimed and award-winning app was first showcased publicly at LA Hacks and eventually made its debut in March of 2015.